qpdf/qpdf/manual/installation.rst

   breaking and are subject to change, which means code linked against a qpdf built with this option may not be binary compatible with installed qpdf libraries.
-Set this if you want to test your code with proposed QPDF API changes and provide feedback prior to the inclusion of those changes in a release.
+Set this if you want to test your code with proposed qpdf API changes and provide feedback prior to the inclusion of those changes in a release.
 Packagers should never distribute packages built with this option.